nimiq/nimiq.github.io/tutorials/basics-2-events-and-ui.md

 You could add:

 **Global hash rate**: Want to calculate and show the global hash rate?
-Get the difficulty from the latest block in `onHeadChanged` and have a look at the [nano network API](https://github.com/nimiq/nano-api/blob/1b020bf13855e5eac484c36d5c6ca4f19081bb42/src/nano-network-api.js#L468) to turn the difficulty into the global hash rate.
+Get the difficulty from the latest block in `onHeadChanged` with the `client.getHeadBlock()` method and have a look at the [nano network API](https://github.com/nimiq/nano-api/blob/1b020bf13855e5eac484c36d5c6ca4f19081bb42/src/nano-network-api.js#L468) to turn the difficulty into the estimated global hash rate.
 And while you're at it, how about adding some graphs? :)

 **Error handling**: Before publishing your app, you should add some error handling.